A complete classification of $\tau$-tilting finite Schur algebras: Preliminaries

 It is shown in \cite[Section 2.2]{AIR} that every $\tau$-rigid $A$-module $M$ provides a torsion class $\Fac M$ in $\moduleCategory A$.
-If moreover, $A$ is $\tau$-tilting finite, then all torsion classes in $\moduleCategory A$ can be obtained in this way, see \cite[Theorem 3.8]{DIJ-tau-tilting-finite}.
-According to the inclusions between torsion classes, we may define a partial order on $\stautilt A$, that is,
+If moreover $A$ is $\tau$-tilting finite, then all torsion classes in $\moduleCategory A$ can be obtained in this way; see \cite[Theorem 3.8]{DIJ-tau-tilting-finite}.
+According to the inclusions between torsion classes, we may define a partial order on $\stautilt A$, i.e.,